Vatican City at the 2022 Mediterranean Games

-Vatican City symbolically competed at the 2022 Mediterranean Games in Oran, Algeria, from 25 June to 6 July 2022.
-The nation's appearance at these games marked its debut in the Mediterranean Games and in any international multi-sport event.
+Vatican City competed as guests at the 2022 Mediterranean Games, which were held in Oran, Algeria, from 25 June to 6 July 2022.
+The nation's appearance at these games marked its debut in the Mediterranean Games, and its debut in any international multi-sport event.
+The team consisted of one athlete, long-distance runner Sara Carnicelli, and two officials, undersecretary of the Dicastery for Culture and Education Melchor Sánchez de Toca Alameda and coach and technical director of Vatican Athletics Claudio Carmosino.
+Middle-distance runner Simone Adamoli was supposed to join the delegation but withdrew before the Games had started.